NetComposer/nksip/doc/guide/sending_requests.md

 When your SipApp accepts a incoming SUBSCRIBE request, replying a 2xx response, you should send a NOTIFY inmediatly.
 You have to use the subscription`s id from the call to callback `subscribe/3`.
 NkSIP will include the mandatory _Event_ and _Subscription-State_ headers for you, but you must include a `{subscription_state, ST}` options with the following allowed values:

-`active`|the subscription is active.
-NkSIP will add a `expires` parameter indicating the remaining time `pending`|the subscription has not yet been authorized.
-A `expires` parameter will be added `{terminated, Reason}`|the subscription has been terminated.
+* `active`: the subscription is active.
+NkSIP will add a `expires` parameter indicating the remaining time
+* `pending`: the subscription has not yet been authorized.
+A `expires` parameter will be added
+* `{terminated, Reason}`: the subscription has been terminated.
 You must use a reason: `deactivated` (the remote party should retry again inmediatly), `probation` (the remote party should retry again), `rejected` (the remote party should no retry again), `timeout` (the subscription has timed out, the remote party can send a new one inmediatly), `giveup` (we have not been able to authorize the request, the remote party can try again), `noresource` (the subscription has ended because of the resource does not exists any more, do not retry) and `invariant` (the subscription has ended because of the resource is not going to change soon, do not retry).
-`{terminated, Reason, Retry}`|Only with reasons `probation` and `giveup` you can send a retry-after parameter
+* `{terminated, Reason, Retry}`: Only with reasons `probation` and `giveup` you can send a retry-after parameter

 ### Message